npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 _"Oh, I can't believe the sun is gaining height, oh wait, I've been staring at this screen for 50 nights!"_

-No Dice, No Signal was at first a song about the feeling of never being able to quite make friends.
+_No Dice, No Signal_ was at first a song about the feeling of never being able to quite make friends.
 Every friend I've ever made was from pure chance and circumstance.
 I've never really been able to go up to someone and just ask if they want to be friends.
 I've always been too scared to do that, ever since I was little and someone on the playground told me you "can't be friends with someone you just met."
 Being an undiagnosed autistic person back then didn't help either.
 This track did have lyrics, but I cut them out as it was a little too personal to include on my first album.
 I guess just come up with your own lyrics for this one...? 😅

 In terms of instruments, this track uses a fork and spoon!
 I recorded the clanging of a fork and spoon together and dropped it right into a sampler and used it just like any other drum sample starting from the middle section.
 If I recall correctly, this track uses the External synth as well (although very high-pitched), nearing the end.

+**_"Guess I'll redirect my feelings to /dev/null!"_**

 ### Keep Your Eyes On The Road